Ikebanana/CURatio/README.md

 ## Relevant Citations
 Saitou, Naruya, and Masatoshi Nei.
 "The neighbor-joining method: a new method for reconstructing phylogenetic trees."
 Molecular biology and evolution 4.4 (1987): 406-425.

+## Questions and Feedback
+For questions and concerns, please contact Qiwen Kang, qiwen.kang@uky.edu.